 Learn How to Obtain Your Prescription Safety Glasses

-- The optician will assist you in choosing your frame from the samples, take necessary measurements, and place your order.
+- The optician will assist in choosing your frame, take necessary measurements, and place your order.

-- Bifocal and Base progressive lenses will be furnished when necessary.
+- Bifocal lenses will be furnished when necessary.